 This architecture allows for parallelism, and makes use of transaction logs that are generated automatically as part of RaimaDB’s transaction processing, so mirroring does not impose much overhead on RaimaDBs CPU requirements.

 - With synchronous mirroring, only one slave database per master is allowed.
 When an application writes a transaction to the master database the commit will not complete in the master until it is complete in the slave.
 This means that the slave must be connected to the master, otherwise transactions in the master database will fail.
 It also means that synchronous mirroring across the Internet is not practical.

 - With asynchronous mirroring, multiple slave databases are allowed for each master.
 The slaves do not need to be connected to the master at all times.
 They may disconnect and then reconnect later, catching up with the updates that have occurred in between.
 In this configuration, applications writing transactions to the master database are not blocked waiting for the slave transaction to complete.

-The status of the RDM components can be determined programmatically by an application, so that RDM mirroring can be built into an effective HA system.
+The status of the RaimaDB components can be determined programmatically by an application, so that RaimaDB mirroring can be built into an effective HA system.
 The application provides the controlling logic for the HA system: the ability to determine that a failover is required, and the overall control of the failover and the failback.
-The RDM mirroring components provide mechanisms to switch the roles of the master and slave.
+The RaimaDB mirroring components provide mechanisms to switch the roles of the master and slave.

 RaimaDB is often used on embedded systems, where a mirror database may be maintained in memory or on a separate file system from the master database location.
 This solution requires relatively little extra hardware.

 In some embedded systems RaimaDB mirroring may be used as a mechanism for transferring the database contents to an external system, normally a PC system.